 Jewelry is always in demand.
 Antique jewelry and estate jewelry, as well as modern and contemporary jewelry, in gold, silver, and platinum is a richly varied market.
-Interest in antique Georgian, Victorian, Art Nouveau, and Art Deco jewelry remains keen, as does interest in vintage 1930s-1960s designer sterling silver jewelry from Mexico, the US, and Europe.
+Interest in antique Georgian, Victorian, Art Nouveau, and Art Deco jewelry remains keen, as does interest in vintage 1930s-1960s designer sterling silver jewelry from Mexico, the US (especially Native American silver jewelry), and Europe.
 The jewelry market is driven by demand, and some vintage or retro styles that haven’t aged well will be less desirable than jewelry more in line with current trends.
 For example, right now white gold and platinum jewelry is more popular than yellow gold jewelry.

 As trained professional jewelry buyers, we believe it’s important for our customers to be informed when deciding to buy or sell jewelry.
 We believe that when you sell jewelry, it should feel like a safe and trustworthy transaction.
 Here are a few of the most common questions we hear: